Swagohitzo/har-file-media-extractor-2024/README.md

 2. Run the command to install the requirements files.
 For Linux and Mac `pip3 install -r requirements.txt`, for Windows `pip install -r requirements.txt`
 3. Now you're ready to run the program by running this command.
 Linux and Mac `python3 har_extractor.py`, Windows `python har_extractor.py`
 4. Select your **har** file and it will dump the organized file on the same directory.

+Note:
+I created this fork due to compatibility errors with current python, specifically the NumPy package.
+I aim to just iron them out and any other errors I find and bring it up to date.